ARandomStrangerr/cpp/README.md

 input:<br/>
 &emsp;std::string - name of the key<br/>
 output:<br/>
-&emsp;JsonPrimitive* - pointer to the JsonPrimitive associate with the key error:<br/>
+&emsp;JsonPrimitive* - pointer to the JsonPrimitive associate with the key<br/>
+error:<br/>
 &emsp;std::string - error message. this often because the given key is not associated with any thing.
 ### `delete JsonObject`